KianiDev/phantomd/README.md

   - Blocklists
 - Minimal dependencies — runs on low-resource servers  *(tested on an Intel Core Duo with 3 GB RAM)*

+## 💡 Installation
+- Run the installer file of the version you want to install.
+The installer is interactive and will guide you through the installation process.

 ## 🔒 Security Notes
 - By default, phantomd only forwards DNS traffic.